Stable functors and cohomology theory in abelian categories: Abstract

 \section{Abstract}

-In this paper, we introduce and study a relative complete cohomology theory in Grothendieck categories.
-Some properties of this cohomology including vanishing and balancedness are given.
-As an application of our approach, we prove a new balanced result for Tate cohomology in Grothendieck categories.
+In this paper, we first introduce stable functors with respect to a preenveloping/precovering subcategory and investigate some of their properties.
+Using that we then introduce and study a relative complete cohomology theory in abelian categories.
+Some properties of the cohomology including vanishing are given.
+As applications, we give some characterizations of objects of finite homological dimensions including the flat dimension, cotorsion dimension, Gorenstein injective/flat dimension and projectively coresolved Gorenstein flat dimension.

 \allowdisplaybreaks